Fire Safety Inspections

 The Fire inspections office inspects each commercial building on an annual basis.

 Each building is inspected for standards required by the latest International Fire Codes adopted by the City of Marshall for items such as:

 Properly posted occupancy load signs

 Smoke detectors where required

-New facilities requesting inspections for certificate of occupancy must go through the permits department for request and scheduling of fire inspection.
+*New facilities requesting inspections for certificate of occupancy Must go through the CITY PERMITS DEPARTMENT.*

 The Fire Marshal's Office is responsible for investigating the origin and cause circumstances of every fire occurring within the city by which property has been destroyed or damaged.
 It is the responsibility of this office to determine whether a particular fire was accidental or intentional in nature.
 This office encourages its citizens to report any information of actions that may be considered arson to the Fire Marshal’s Office.

 Our office partners with local stakeholders such as Lowe’s Home Improvement and Aaron’s Sales and Lease Ownership which, along with other businesses help to fund programs such as our smoke detector program and fire prevention material for elementary students during fire prevention week.